zhijie-yang/about/README.md

 Zhijie Yang received his Bachelor's Degree of Engineering in Computer Science and Technology from ShanghaiTech University in 2020.
 He is currently a master student studying informatics (computer science) at Technical University of Munich.

-His research interest is mainly about robot perception.
+His research interest is mainly about perception for autonomous driving.

 ### Published Papers